 Land classification refers to the establishment of boundaries between alienable and disposable lands and forest lands.
 Forest lands, also known as permanent forest or forest reserves, refers to those lands of the public domain which have been the subject of the present system of classification and declared as needed for forest purposes.
-On the other hand, alienable and disposable lands refers to those lands which have been the subject of the present system of classification and declared.
+On the other hand, alienable and disposable lands refers to those lands which have been the subject of the present system of classification and declared as not needed for forest purposes.